Computing Technology for Math Excellence Logo

 iCloud offers 3GB of free online storage for your documents, images, and other files.
 Access files from any computer.
 You can also use the service to collaborate with others.

-VoiceThread has made its premium account available to K-12 educators for free.
+VoiceThread can be used to create slide-based presentations as a group.
 “A VoiceThread is an online media album that can hold essentially any type of media (images, documents and videos).”
 The beauty lies in the commentaries that people can add to the media using a mix of voice with a microphone or telephone, text, audio file, or video with a webcam.
 This allows group conversations to be collected and shared in one place.
 Even doodles can be added in feedback.
 You can designate your media as public, private, or accessible by a select few, the latter of which is a good safety feature for students.

 For a nominal fee, K-12 educators can ensure their students are collaborating in a secure and safe network by using the Ed.VoiceThread.
 It’s a private space by default “for creating digital stories and documentaries, practicing language skills, exploring geography and culture, solving math problems, collaborating with other students, or simply finding and honing student voices.”
 Plus, there’s an option to make those creations public.
 Public sharing does tell students their creativity has added value.